 - Chia Seeds

-Early menopause is when women experience menopause before the age of 40.
-Even though it’s rare, women who experience premature menopause often experience other health risks associated with loss of estrogen, such as colon and ovarian cancer and osteoporosis.
+Providers define early menopause as menopause experienced before the age of 40.
+Although rate, women who experience premature menopause often experience other health risks.
+Furthermore, some of these risks include loss of estrogens that can contribute to colon and ovarian cancer and osteoporosis.

 To learn more about how you can lower your risk of early menopause, schedule an appointment with one of our board-certified OB/GYNS.